MjBiostats/mjdatamind.github.io/README.md

 # About
-I am @MJBiostats, dedicated to advancing healthcare through the application of biostatistics and data science.
+I am dedicated to advancing healthcare through the application of biostatistics and data science.
 My professional focus blends analytical precision with strategic insight, ensuring impactful, data-driven research that addresses complex healthcare challenges and minimizes disparities.

 My background in research coordination, coupled with a deepening expertise in biostatistics, allows me to approach each project with a refined analytical perspective.
 I am committed to fostering innovation and clarity in clinical research through a thoughtful, evidence-based approach.